stagfoo/krillbot/README.md

   |___study //genre
 ```

-this will not create the folders(yet)
+this will not create the folders(yet) which will make your video creation fail so please check

 # Create Video Configs
 this will give you a config for the videoshow npm package please check its documentation